 Are you using Jira for managing projects?
-BigPicture version 7 is coming this summer.
+BigPicture version 7 is coming this year.
 What’s new and how to upgrade from BigPicture 6?

 BigPicture is one of the most popular Project Portfolio Management plugins for Jira.
 It features resource, roadmapping, risks, teams, the Gantt chart modules and is SAFe compliant.
 It’s been a year and a half since the launch of BigPicture 6.
 What’s changing in BigPicture 7.0?

 BigPicture 7 Server boasts a new SAFe compliant roadmap.
-The current roadmap, however, proved so popular that it remains available in the “Boards” tab.
-The new roadmap may look familiar to BP6 Cloud users, as it has been present on Cloud for some time.
-Contrary to BP6, however, both roadmapping tools now integrate to each other, i.e. when you edit or drag&drop a task or a goal in one of the them, then the other reflects the changes.
+The current, BP6 roadmap, however, proved so popular that it remains available in the “Boards” tab.
+The new, BP7 roadmap may look familiar to Cloud users, as it has been present on Cloud for some time.

 - it facilitates both strategic and tactical and operational planning